Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part1.md

 self.program_counter += 1;
 ```

-Now, for computing the bracket pair we can keep use a stack: every time we
+Now, for computing the bracket pair we can use a stack: every time we encounter
-encounter a `[` we push its address to the stack (filling `JumpRight` with a
+a `[` we push its address to the stack (filling `JumpRight` with a dummy
-dummy address), and every time we encounter a `]` we pop from the stack, and
+address), and every time we encounter a `]` we pop from the stack, and fix both
-fix both jump instructions' addresses:
+jump instructions' addresses.

 So in `Program::new` we replace the `filter_map` by: